ewalsh/breeze-enets/README.md

 # Notes for fork
+This fork builds on the great work done by @timsetsfire.
+The changes I made were to:
-This fork is a simple update to scala 2.12 and breeze 1.0.
-Nothing else of importance is yet changed.
-I personally prefer Apache Zeppelin to Jupyter and so I have added a Docker image to make this easier to run/test.
+1. Perform a simple update to scala 2.12 and breeze 1.0.
+2. I personally prefer Apache Zeppelin to Jupyter and so I have added a Docker image to make this easier to run/test.

 You can get this working by running `docker-compose up` in the base directory Then go to http://localhost:8080

+3. Prediction and evaluation methods.

+4. Cross-validation for model selection

+5. A powerful part of this framework is to search over both lambda and alpha.
+I have added an Akka distributed implementation to perform cross vaildation and selection of alpha.
+  * You can see an implementation of this within the Zeppelin Notebook.

 # ENETS (Elastic Nets in Scala)